hawkerboy7/VirtualView/README.md

 	selector: '#main'

-# Main will now be a 'root' Virtual Node and also have the .el available
+# Main will now be a 'root' Virtual View and also have the .el available
 main = new Main root: true

 main.el # => Contains the DOM node

-# sub will be a regular Virtual Node
+# sub will be a regular Virtual View
 sub = new Main

 sub.el # => Undefined